mariodavid/mariodavid.github.io/_posts/2017-03-10-improvements-in-cubas-rest-api-v2.md

 ## Once upon a time, there was a blog post

 Last year I did a [blog post about the REST-API implementation of the CUBA platform](https://www.road-to-cuba-and-beyond.com/cubas-rest-api-if-only-roy-would-knew-about-it/).
-In the current release 6.3 the generic REST API has been more or less redesigned completely.
+In the release 6.3 the generic REST API has been more or less redesigned completely.
 Due to the massive changes, it is worth taking another look into it.

 Just to give you a quick recap on what the old (v1) REST API was all about, here's a small list of features that have been included: